1backend/1backend/docs/services.md

 #### Private vs public

-Private services are unlisted, only you can see them.
+Private services are unlisted; only you can see them.
 Public services have three levels of openness:

 #### Closed source, open source, open data